 Born in Buenos Aires, Argentina, in 1946, he became a Brazilian citizen in 1970.
 He directed the films: King of the Night (1976), Lúcio Flávio (1977), winner of the Audience Prize at the 1st Mostra and re-exhibited at the 40th Mostra, Pixote (1981, 18th Mostra and 42nd Mostra), Kiss of the Spider Woman (1985, 9th Mostra), for which he was nominated for the Oscar for best director, Ironweed (1987), nominated for the Oscar for best actor and best actress, At Play in the Fields of the Lord (1991), Foolish Heart (1996), Carandiru (2003), The Past (2007, title that opened the 31st Mostra), The Man who Stole a Duck, an episode of the feature Words with Gods (2014, 38th Mostra), and My Hindu Friend (2015, chosen as the opening film of the 39th Mostra).
 He won the Leon Cakoff Prize at the 37th Mostra, in recognition of his career.
 Babenco died at the age of 70 in 2016.

 Born in Seoul, South Korea, in 1960.
-In 1996, he released his first feature film, The Day a Pig Fell into the Well, winner of the Tiger award at the Rotterdam Film Festival.
-He also made films like: Virgin Stripped Bare by Her Bachelors (2000), Woman Is the Future of Man (2004), Tale of Cinema (2005, 38th Mostra), Hahaha (2010), winner of the Un Certain Regard award at the Cannes Film Festival, The Day He Arrives (2011, 35th Mostra), In Another Country (2012), Nobody’s Daughter Haewon (2013), Right Now, Wrong Then (2015), winner of the Golden Leopard at the Locarno Film Festival, Yourself and Yours (2016), best direction at San Sebastián Film Festival, and The Woman Who Ran (2020), for which one he won best director award at Berlinale.
-Mostra also presented The Day After (2017), Grass and Hotel by the River, both from 2018.
-The 45th Mostra also presents the feature Introduction.
+In 1996, he released his first feature film, The Day a Pig Fell into the Well, winner of the Tiger award at Rotterdam Film Festival.
+He also made films like: Virgin Stripped Bare by Her Bachelors (2000), Woman Is the Future of Man (2004), Tale of Cinema (2005, 38th Mostra), Hahaha (2010), winner of the Un Certain Regard award at Cannes Film Festival, The Day He Arrives (2011, 35th Mostra), In Another Country (2012), Nobody’s Daughter Haewon (2013), Right Now, Wrong Then (2015), winner of the Golden Leopard at Locarno Film Festival, Yourself and Yours (2016), best direction at San Sebastián Film Festival.
+Mostra has also presented The Day After (2017), Grass and Hotel by the River, both from 2018; The Woman Who Ran (2020), for which one he won best director award at Berlinale, and Introduction (2021), prize of best screenplay at the same film festival.

 Born in Budapest, Hungary, in 1955.
 She studied economics and filmmaking.
 My 20th Century (1989), her first feature film, won the Camera d`Or at the Cannes Film Festival.
 Ildikó also made the features Magic Hunter (1994, 18th Mostra), Simon, the Magician (1999) and On Body and Soul (2017), winner of Critics and the Ecumenical Jury prizes and the Golden Bear at the Berlin International Film Festival.